-As a member of Advance you have the right to be represented at a formal disciplinary or grievance hearing by a Advance Consultant.
+As a member of Advance you have the right to be represented at a formal disciplinary, or grievance hearing by an Advance Consultant.

-We hope that you’ll never find yourself in a disciplinary situation but every year many Santander/Geoban employees do – so it’s important that you know how to access our help just in case you need it.
+We hope that you will never find yourself in a disciplinary situation, but every year many employees do – Therefore it is important that you know how to access our help, just in case you need it.

-If you’ve paid three month’s subscriptions (or one month’s payment if joining in your probationary period) you’ll be entitled to full representation rights.
-If you’ve just joined we can still give you advice and talk you through the process – so it’s still important that you call us for help once you have made your first payment.
+If you have paid three month’s subscriptions (or one month’s payment for those in probation) you’ll be entitled to full representation rights.
+If you have just joined, we can give you advice and talk you through the process – so it’s still important that you call us for help once you have made your first payment.

-Your right to be represented at a formal Santander/Geoban hearing is set out in the in the policies which the Union has agreed with the Santander/Geoban.
+Your right to be represented at a formal Santander/Geoban hearing is set out in the policies, which the Union has agreed with Santander/Geoban.

 The Benefits of Representation